 - There is a large variety of birds that make great pets.
 As you begin researching bird species, think about what you are looking for in a pet: Companionship?
 Beauty?
 Song?
 Learn about a number of bird species and consider your desires as well as the bird’s needs for housing, nutrition, and attention.

 - Birds are incredibly intelligent.
 They can reason, problem-solve, and even perform tricks.
 Many varieties of parrots can rival the intelligence of a human toddler.
 Some birds may sing and whistle or learn to imitate speech.
 Many birds have enormous amounts of personality, and their owners find their antics incredibly entertaining.

-- Birds can be very lovable and affectionate toward their owner.
+- Birds can be very lovable and affectionate toward their owners.
 Cockatiels are a very popular type of bird pet because they’re cuddly and enjoy crawling right up into your lap.
 Many varieties of birds also enjoy being hand-fed and having their feathers stroked.

 - Birds are active and inquisitive.
 They need ample room to move about.
 A safe indoor area is important for flying birds to get good exercise.
 Birds with clipped wings can get exercise by climbing, swinging, flapping (if provided with ample space), playing with toys, and climbing on structures.

 Cons of Bird Ownership